SmingHub/Sming/docs/source/arch/esp32/debugging/index.rst

    Remote Debugging Session

 Make sure to load also *GDB command file*.
-To find out its location, run ``make list-config`` and look for :envvar:`GDBSTUB_DIR`.
-The file is called ``gdbcmds``, and you may wish to place a copy of the file somewhere else, especially if you intend to modify it.
+The file is called ``gdbinit``, and you may wish to place a copy of the file somewhere else, especially if you intend to modify it.
-You can see the file here :source:`Sming/Arch/Esp8266/Components/gdbstub/gdbcmds`.
+You can see the file here :source:`Sming/Arch/Esp32/Tools/gdbinit`.

 Finally we should configure the remote connection.
 Go to the *Debugger* -> *Connection* tab and set: